-\caption{Differences of the CRPS performance score (lower is better) at the Ulrichen station due to the introduction of the MTW as a function of different daily precipitation thresholds (for the target date).
-The results are provided for (top) the 2Z method and (bottom) the 2Z-2MI method, and with a (left) 6h-MTW and a (right) 3h-MTW.
-The stars represent averages.}
+\caption{Differences in the CRPS values at the Ulrichen station owing to the introduction of the MTW as a function of different daily precipitation thresholds for the target date.
+The results are provided for the 2Z method (top) and the 2Z-2MI method (bottom) with a 6-h MTW (left) and a 3-h MTW (right).
+Stars represent averages.
+Lower CRPS values indicate better improvements.}

 \label{fig:changes_CRPS_precip_threshold}